-2.1.2 Design concepts
+25 2.1.2 Design concepts

-The model has been developed in order to depict the case of flood protection and disaster management in Saxony.
-DMO agents have to make decisions about which disaster site should be handled in which order, based on their information access.
+Theoretical and Empirical Background The model has been developed in order to depict the case of flood protection and disaster management in Saxony.
+Individual Decision Making DMO agents have to make decisions about which disaster site should be handled in which order, based on their information access.
 Agents can switch between tasks, either when they completed their current subtask or when more helpers are needed for a different task.
-DMO agents have full knowledge about the spatial settings of the model.
-This means they know the location of all target sites (disasters and sandbags reserves).
-However, each DMO agent has a certain level of information access about the state of each site: full knowledge indicates that they have complete knowledge about the state of all disaster sites at all times, i.e., how many sandbags are needed at which site and when tasks at a certain site or all sites are completed.
-The second level, partial knowledge, implies that they can only acquire their knowledge through direct contact, i.e., when they are at a site; after having acquired knowledge, agents remember it from then onwards.
-Direct interaction between agents does not take place in the current model version.
-However, agents interact indirectly in several ways: they are aware of where resources are needed and where not; e.g., they know if a disaster site is successfully protected.
-In regards to heterogeneity, currently, within any single simulation, all DMO agents are homogeneous in their properties.
-Disaster sites are randomly distributed at the beginning of each simulation.
-The order in which DMO agents act in each time step is determined randomly by the Netlogo "ask" command.
-For each simulation, the time needed to fulfil all tasks - the coping time - is measured as the main indicator of performance.
-When the model is run interactively (using the graphical interface), several variables can be monitored during a simulation run, e.g., the current distribution of tasks onto the DMO agents or the degree to which tasks are fulfilled.
+Sensing DMO agents have full knowledge indicates that they have complete knowledge about the state of all disaster sites at all times, i.e. how many sandbags are needed at which site and when tasks at a certain site or all sites are completed.
+The second level, partial knowledge, implies that they can only acquire their knowledge through direct contact, i.e. when they are at a site; after having acquired knowledge, agents remember it from then onwards.
+Interaction Direct interaction between agents does not take place in the current model version.
+However, agents interact indirectly in several ways: they are aware of where resources are needed and where not, e.g. they know if a disaster site is successfully protected.
+Heterogeneity Currently, within any single simulation all DMO agents are homogeneous in their properties.
+Stochasticity Disaster sites are randomly distributed at the beginning of each simulation.
+The order in which DMO agents act in each time step is determined randomly by the Netlogo 'ask' command.
+Observation For each simulation, the time needed to fulfil all tasks - the coping